Translate

 5. Innovate, innovate, innovate.
 We need to spend more money on R & D. Play a technology leader role in the game of globalization to combat the lack of natural population growth.

 We are in a recession.
-Let us resolve the issues at their root, and not opt for Bandaid solutions and quick fixes.
+Let us resolve the issues at their roots, and not opt for 'bandaid' solutions and quick fixes.

 Undocumented Migrants in Post-Pandemic Canada